What is Hair Porosity?

 The Fine Mist Spray Test:

 I modified what is usually referred to as the Spray Bottle test to use a Fine Mist Spray Bottle for the super fine mist.
-Take a Fine Mist Spray Bottle and spray a section of your hair.
+Take a Fine Mist Spray Bottle and spray a section of your clean, dry, product free hair.
 If your hair has beads of water sitting on the shaft or rolling off immediately, that is Grade 1-2 porosity hair.
 If your hair soaks up the water after about a second or two, that is Grade 3 porosity.
 If your hair soaks up the water immediately like a sponge, that is Grade 4-5 porosity.

 This is how I finally figured out my porosity.
 I had heard forever that low porosity hair was hard to get wet and hard to dry.
 I always thought my hair was easy to get wet and hard to dry.
 My hair immediately gets wet in the shower, what I didn’t realize is because it is so fine a heavy and full blast of warm water was going to soak it quickly.
 But with the Fine Mist Spray Test I could see that fine layer of mist turns immediately to beads of water and slowly begins to drip off.